dwhiffing/fury/content/aar/nf/nf2_jr/body.md

 Aboard Varyag, Shustov heard the dreaded report.
-“Tovarich Admiral, the screen commander reports multiple torpedoes incoming from the northeast\!”
+“Tovarich Admiral, the screen commander reports multiple torpedoes incoming from the northeast!”

-“Tell him to flood that area with torpedoes\!”
+“Tell him to flood that area with torpedoes!”
 Shustov ordered curtly.
 He wasn’t about to let this skulking submarine, undetected or not, have a clean shot at his ships.

 Soon Metel ASW rockets were erupting from the box launchers on the trailing Udaloy, lighting up the inky Arctic horizon.